hcooper/sleep-on-lan/README.md

 sudo etherwake -i eth0 AA:BB:CC:DD:EE:FF
 ```

-Replace `AA:BB:CC:DD:EE:FF` with the MAC address of the target machine.
+Replace `AA:BB:CC:DD:EE:FF` with the actual MAC address of the target machine's network interface.
+The daemon will display all monitored MAC addresses when it starts.

 ## Installation